databrary/design/ridir-16/narrative.md

 # Making the Hidden Visible: Searching Within Video Data

-## PROJECT SUMMARY
+## PROJECT SUMMARY (1 p)

-## PROJECT DESCRIPTION
+## PROJECT DESCRIPTION (15 pp)

-The widespread capacity to search databases connected to the internet has begun to transform scholarship.
+The widespread capacity to search databases connected to the internet has transformed scholarship.
-Researchers may search Google Scholar with just a few snippets of information about an author or topic and within seconds have returned to them a list of links to publications that match the terms.
+Researchers may search Google Scholar with just a few snippets of information about an author or topic and within seconds begin to digest a list of links to publications that match the terms.
-Each of the links targets a specific journal article, where, depending on one's institutional affiliation and the type of journal, the user might begin to read the full paper and examine the figures and tables.
+Each of the links targets a specific journal article.
+Most academic users may begin to read the full paper and examine the figures and tables by clicking on the relevant link.
-Other types of search allow scholars to seek specific images or videos for teaching or demonstration purposes.
+Other types of search empower scholars to seek specific images or videos for teaching or demonstration purposes.
-Indeed, the development and application of new image analysis techniques from computer vision, focused on the automated indexing of large datasets of static images, have become a priority for the providers of large scale image and video databases (Google, Microsoft, Facebook).
 These profound changes that search engines have brought to literature research and teaching have have left largely untouched the process of gathering data for researchers in many fields.
-With few exceptions (Gilmore, in press), a behavioral scientist who searches for previously collected datasets to analyze or build upon will rarely find Findable, Accessible, Interoperable, and Reuseable (FAIR) data (reference FAIR data principles).
+With few exceptions (Gilmore, 2016), a behavioral scientist who searches for previously collected datasets to analyze or build upon will rarely encounter data that are Findable, Accessible, Interoperable, and Reuseable (FAIR) (reference FAIR data principles).
-That is, despite significant growth in the number and diversity of repositories (OSF, Databrary, Dataverse, ICSPR, FigShare) devoted to sharing data and increased interest in and focus on promoting open, transparent, and reproducible scientific practices in the behavioral sciences (Science, 2015), data human behavior remains hard to find, access, use without proprietary software or knowledge, and repurpose to answer new questions.
+That is, despite significant growth in the number and diversity of repositories (OSF, Databrary, Dataverse, ICSPR, FigShare) devoted to sharing data and increased interest in and focus on promoting open, transparent, and reproducible scientific practices in the behavioral sciences (Science, 2015), data about human behavior remains hard to find, access, use without proprietary software or knowledge, and repurpose to answer new questions.
-This proposal seeks support for specific enhancements to the Databrary (databrary.org) digital library that will make it easier for researchers who use video and audio recordings to study behavior, to find, access and reuse relevant segments by making the library interoperable with the dominant software tools used today by human coders for annotating video.
+This proposal seeks support for specific enhancements to the Databrary (databrary.org) digital library that will make it easier for researchers who use video and audio recordings to study behavior to find, access and reuse relevant segments.
+We will do so by making the library interoperable with the dominant software tools used today by human coders for annotating video and by electronically capturing and indexing these data and other metadata researchers already have at hand.

-Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for hundreds of researchers in the developmental and learning sciences.
+Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for hundreds of researchers in the developmental and learning sciences and in other fields from anthropology to linguistics, ethology to human-computer interaction.
 Its popularity arises in part because video powerfully depicts the ways that behavior unfolds in real time and how it changes across development.
 High quality video can be collected with inexpensive devices available to most researchers, including those who lack substantial resources for research.
-Further, video collected for one purpose can be readily re-used for other purposes beyond those envisioned by the original researchers (e.g., Raudies et al. 2012; Gilmore et al. 2015; others).
+Further, video collected for one purpose can be readily re-used for other purposes beyond those envisioned by the original researchers (e.g., Raudies et al. 2012; Gilmore et al. 2015; others), usually without the need for extensive metadata.

-To characterize and quantify behavioral patterns in video requires that researchers apply text or numeric codes to segments of video.
+To characterize and quantify behavioral patterns in video requires that researchers apply text or numeric codes to time-delimited segments of video.
 Most researchers use paper and pencil, spreadsheet software, or tools specialized for coding video (Gilmore & Adolph, 2016) for this purpose.
 A recent survey of the developmental science community by the applicants (Gilmore & Adolph, 2016) suggests that the majority of researchers collecting video use or have used one or more specialized video coding tools (Datavyu, ELAN, Mangold Interact, Noldus Observer, Transana).
 These tools enable specially trained cadres of research assistants to move backwards and forwards through digital videos at varied speeds of playback and apply annotations or codes to selected points or segments in time.